Admissions FAQ

 • There could be several reasons and there's usually a clue in the email itself!
 Please make sure you read it thoroughly to ensure your submitted documents follow all guidelines.
 The status emails usually have a space for a note below the list of items showing as pending/received.
 This note should clarify if there is an issue with a submitted item.
 For report cards labeled pending, it may be that the report card does not show the final year or semester grades or is missing one of the four core subjects.
 If it's the Creative Project, it is likely that we are unable to access it.

-• If the item showing as pending is the AISD Common Application or one of the teacher recommendations, please know that there is a slight delay between submission and it becoming visible to LASA.
+• If the item showing as pending is the Enroll Austin Application or one of the teacher recommendations, please know that there is a slight delay between submission and it becoming visible to LASA.
 If you receive two status update emails and one of those items still show as pending when you know they have been submitted, please forward your confirmation emails to LASAadmissions@austinisd.org and we can problem solve on our end.

 • Finally, while we try to send out status update emails with the most recent updates, processing materials is very time-consuming and you may see a delay of 3-5 business days between submission and processing being complete.
 Report cards (from non-AISD sources, only), proof of residence (from non-AISD students only), and creative projects take the longest to process as we double check them manually to ensure they have the information we need, and are accessible before marking them RECEIVED.